 How can I get Presidential $1 Coins?

-, are available through several numismatic product options directly from the United States Mint at its Online Catalog - Presidential $1 Coin section
+They are available through several numismatic product options directly from the United States Mint at its Online Catalog - Presidential $1 Coin section.

 What proof sets, uncirculated sets, and other special commemorative sets being issued and how much do they cost?